 The addition of tiny bites of potatoes is from my Aunt Maxine.
 She was one heck of a cook!

-Adding tarragon is a Silver Palate Goodtimes Cookbook Volume 2 addition.
+Adding tarragon is a Silver Palate Goodtimes Cookbook addition.
 That makes it French and fancy.
-Actually, it adds an excellent crust of flavor to a tried and true basic dish.
+Actually, it adds an excellent taste of flavor to a tried and true classic basic dish.

 - 2 cups hot milk or half and half